 R1 Audio

 R1.1 The speaker who has the floor + Chairman may speak and be heard both locally and remotely.
-The chairman shall be able to interrupt the speaker.

 R1.2 the chairman shall have a means to stop a remote presenter from speaking

+R1.3 the remote speaker shall (if given the floor) have their audio output amplified over the local PA system and audible to other remote participants.

 R2 Video